hikeventures/hikeventures.github.io/_posts/2015-02-15-snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka.markdown

 ---
 layout: post
-title: "Snowshoeing and Cross-Country Skiing in Urho Kekkonen National Park and Saariselkä"
+title: Snowshoeing and Cross-Country Skiing in Urho Kekkonen National Park and Saariselkä
 date: 2015-02-16 19:29:56 +0200
-comments: true
 published: true
 description: Our adventures in Finnish Lapland.
 Snowshoeing, Cross-country skiing and emptiness
 category: articles